NoListen/DeepWhat/tsp/README.md

 # Introduction

-Use MCMC method to find a pretty path in TPS problem.
+Use MCMC method to find a pretty path in the [Travelling Salesperson Problem(TSP)](https://en.wikipedia.org/wiki/Travelling_salesman_problem) problem.

 # Done